 Sisters of the Divine Savior, also known as Salvatorian Sisters, were founded in Tivoli, Italy in 1888 by Venerable Francis Mary of the Cross Jordan with Blessed Mary of the Apostles.
 Our international congregation of 1,200 Salvatorian Sisters minister in 29 countries on five continents, to make known the goodness and kindness of Jesus, Savior of the world.
 In solidarity with all those we serve, we walk alongside the elderly, the young, the hungry, the sick, and the imprisoned.
 In collaboration with our larger Salvatorian Family of Priests, Brothers and Lay men and women, we give ourselves to a worldwide mission in the spirit of our founders.

 Living her dream to serve as a missionary in China only lasted a year, but Sister Mary Jo Schmidt, SDS never stopped learning and looking for ways to serve others.
 She died on March 1 at the age of 93.
-Today we celebrate her life at her Mass of Christian Burial.
+May Sister Mary Jo rest in peace in the loving arms of our Savior.